kubernetes/contributor-site/content/en/blog/2026/what-i-learned-from-joining-the-blog-team/index.md

 - [Blog-specific exceptions](https://kubernetes.io/docs/contribute/blog/article-submission/#article-content)

-*It is a lot to take in at once and that is okay.
+*I know it's a lot to take in at once,and that's okay.
 Start with one thing, maybe punctuation or formatting, and go from there.
 You will naturally get faster over time.*

 ## The details that are easy to miss

 This is the part I really want you to slow down on.
 These are the small things that quietly delay publication.

 Every blog goes through **two stages**.
 First it gets merged as a draft.
 Then, in a separate PR, it gets published.
+So, these are the few things I want you to treat as a pre-merge checklist. *(Trust me it really helped me, and I hope it helps you too.)*

 ### Is your front matter correct?